-Nutrients in your food help to keep your arteries and veins strong in the long-term for lasting health.
-That’s why it’s important for you to be opting for foods that all filled with the vitamins you need in order to keep your veins happy and healthy.
+Nutrients in your food help to keep your arteries and veins strong in the long-term for lasting vein health.
+That’s why it’s important for you to be opting for foods that are filled with the vitamins you need in order to keep your veins happy and healthy.

 In addition, vitamin E is known to keep leg cramps at bay.

 Here are the top foods to reach for to get your vitamin E:

 - Sunflower seeds

 This family of vitamins is among the most important to strengthen your blood vessels and thus, prevent vein issues or at least keep them at bay if they’re already surfaced.
 For those who have a history of vein issues and blood clots in their family, vitamins B6 and B12 are particularly important.

 Are you worried that you may be at risk of vein disease?

 Meet with a vein specialist today